MiauRizius/MiauRizius/README.md

 ### Projects
 Im currently working on Discord Robots.
 Discord Robots is a bot list for discord.
+Im also working on KeksBot and Neoben (Discord bots)
 ### Learning languages:
    - Python
    - JavaScript